cfeduke/akka-actor-statsd/README.md

 As messages are transmitted to a stats actor those messages are queued for later transmission.
 By default the queue flushes every 100 milliseconds and combines messages together up to a packet size of 1,432 bytes (taking UTF-8 character sizes into account).

+This can be turned off in the configuration by setting `enable-multi-metric = false`

 ## Configuration